 - The stitching on the toes can cause rubbing (For this, you can cut the toes out.
 The ones that we give patients in the hospital don’t even have toes to them!)

-I really like these socks because they have 4 different options of sizes for you to choose from.
+I really like these SB SOX Compression Socks because they have 4 different options of sizes for you to choose from.
 Having this can lead to a better fit, which is key with compression socks.

 - These come in 5 different colors, including neutrals if you need to wear them in a more professional setting